Charles S. Kilburn: Continued career

 Following the First World War, Kilburn was promoted to permanent captain.
 His post-war assignments included instructor at the Southern Department's Military Government School, which was located at Fort Bliss, commander of the 7th Field Signal Battalion at Fort Sam Houston, Texas, and aide-de-camp to Edward Mann Lewis, commander of the Eighth Corps Area.
 He graduated from the Infantry Officers' Course in 1924.
 From July 1924 to June 1925 he was assigned to the 4th Cavalry Regiment at Fort Meade, South Dakota.

 In the mid-1920s, he served as aide-de-camp to General John L. Hines during Hine's term as Army Chief of Staff.
 When Hines moved on to command of the Ninth Corps Area, Kilburn continued to serve as his aide.
 Kilburn was a 1932 graduate of the Cavalry Officers' Advanced Course.
 He was promoted to major in 1932 and was assigned to command of a squadron in the 2nd Cavalry Division at Fort Riley, Kansas.
 In March 1933, Kilburn discovered two dead individuals in a room at his Fort Riley headquarters.
-They were identified as a private in the 9th Cavalry Regiment and a woman employed employed as a maid at Fort Riley.
+They were identified as a private in the 9th Cavalry Regiment and a woman employed as a maid at Fort Riley.
 Police believed them to have been involved in a romantic relationship, and concluded that the soldier had killed the woman, then committed suicide.

 In 1937, Kilburn graduated from the United States Army War College and was assigned to the staff of the Office of the Chief of Cavalry.
-He was promoted to lieutenant colonel July 1, 1940 and from April until August 1941 he was assigned to the War Plans Section of the War Department General Staff.
+He was promoted to lieutenant colonel on July 1, 1940 and from April until August 1941 he was assigned to the War Plans Section of the War Department General Staff.